 originally shown at the New York World’s Fair in May 1940; THRILLS FOR YOU, a fascinating promotional film for the Pennsylvania

 Railroad, first shown in May 1940 at the Golden Gate International Exposition

 in San Francisco; BOO

 TOWN, a controversial anti-atomic testing film which was mysteriously

 pulled from theatrical release after a few play-dates in July 1953; THE MAZE coming attraction trailer with

 fantastic 3-D production design by the legendary William Cameron Menzies, and

 These rare and historic shorts will be released by Flicker Alley on 3-D Blu-ray in 2015!

 Please note that none of our films are in the red/blue anaglyphic format.
 They will all be seen in their original and vastly superior polarized 3-D versions.

 Presented in high quality digital 3-D, all films in the Archive have been restored and mastered in HD from original 35mm elements for optimum quality.
-Meticulously re-aligned shot by shot for precise registration of the original left/right elements, our historic 3-D films have never looked this good before!
+Meticulously re-aligned shot by shot for precise registration of the original left/right elements, our historic 3-D films have never before looked this good!